troemanes/Dungeon-Warrior-Readme/README.md

 <h2 align="center">🎶 Epic Theme Musics</h2>
 <p align="center">Immerse yourself in the world with 7 different epic theme music tracks.
 Let the soundtrack elevate your adventure and make each moment even more unforgettable.</p>

+---

+<h2 align="center">🚀 Future Updates</h2>

+<h2 align="start"><strong>Deep Dungeon</strong></h2>
+<p align="start">A new challenging dungeon featuring the most powerful and unique monsters.
+These monsters will increase in strength with each rank, offering a total of 20-21 monsters.
+Prepare yourself for a fierce battle!</p>

+<h2 align="start"><strong>Turn-based Combat</strong></h2>
+<p align="start">A turn-based battle system will be introduced with unique mechanics.
+Each item will have its own abilities tailored for this dungeon, adding more strategy to every encounter.</p>

+<h2 align="start"><strong>Online PvP</strong></h2>
+<p align="start">In future updates, players will face off against each other in PvP battles within an arena.
+Players can view their opponents' profiles and compete to become one of the top-ranked players in the world through a global ranking system.
+Let the battle for supremacy begin!</p>